 I used to design websites and logos for clients, and while I am grateful for that experience, it burned me out, and I didn’t feel like I was as creative as I could be.
 It was entirely my fault for not charging enough and not setting boundaries and trying too hard to please clients…but that’s a whole different story.
 When I started designing printables, it was a huge sigh of relief, and I thought it was incredible that I could design whatever I wanted (within reason) and make money doing it!

-Before I get into this, let me start out by saying that this is NOT a get rich plan.
+Before I get into this, let me start out by saying that learning how to make printables is NOT a get rich plan.
 In fact, I have yet to get rich off of designing printables, but I make enough money for fun things like clothes and vacation…and sometimes food because food is fun for me.

 Before I took up blogging full-time (okay, part-time because I’m a mom, and I can’t blog 40 hours a week), I designed party printable sets.
 I loved it because I would create a set, take party pictures, and add them to my Etsy shop.
 Most people wanted the invites customized, so it wasn’t completely passive, but it was a steady income for a while.